-As part of our Drive EV2 programme to install more electrical vehicle charge points in our council carparks, our provider SWARCO are taking over the operation of our existing EV chargers from this May 15 onwards.
+As part of our Drive EV2 programme to install more electrical vehicle charge points in our council carparks, our provider SWARCO are taking over the operation of our existing EV chargers.

-If you use our existing council EV charge points or want to use our new fast charge points you just need to register for a SWARCO E.Connect account either by requesting a SWARCO E.Connect RFID card or by downloading the E.Connect app.
-Just visit https://swarcoeconnect.org/.
-New council rapid charge points will also accept contactless as payment.
+If you use our existing council EV charge points or want to use our new fast charge points you just need to register for a SWARCO E.Connect account.
+You can either:

 The process to replace the existing charge points and move from Equans/GeniePoint to SWARCO E.Connect will take some time to complete.
-In the meantime, some existing charge points will continue to operate via the Equans/GeniePoint system.
+In the meantime, a small amount of existing charge points will continue to operate via the Equans/GeniePoint system.
 To use these GeniePoint charge points, you will continue to need:

 - a GeniePoint charge card or